-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 Publish a summary of the number of NC registered vehicles - by type of vehicle and county.
+Objective Performance Measure/Target 4/1/18-3/31/19 4/1/19-3/31/20 Publish a summary of the number of NC registered vehicles - by type of vehicle and county.
 Annual publication as part of NC Crash Facts.
-Completed 2017 Updated for 2018.

-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 Hold a mini-assessment meeting(s) with key individuals in vehicle registration information systems to address the issue of data quality control.
+Updated for 2018.
+Updated for 2019.
+Hold a mini- assessment meeting(s) with key individuals in vehicle registration information systems to address the issue of data quality control.
 Improve communication efforts and obtain a better understanding of the information available in the Vehicle Data System, data quality control procedures, validation of VINs, vehicle data information flow diagrams, and vehicle record purging procedures.
-Develop summary reports on each topic.
-Key individuals with vehicle registration systems are participating in the NC TRCC.
-Working on.
+Develop summary reports on each topic Working on.
+Still working on this important meeting - delayed due to the Covid-19 pandemic.